zephyrproject-rtos/zephyr/doc/development_process/dev_env_and_tools.rst

 =============  ===============================================================
 Labels         ``priority:{high|medium|low}``
 Applicable to  Issues only
-Description    To classify the impact and importance of a bug or feature
+Description    To classify the impact and importance of a bug or
+               :ref:`feature <feature-tracking>`
 =============  ===============================================================

 Note: Issue priorities are generally set or changed during the bug-triage or TSC